 About Susan Deas

-In addition to her performing, Susan has been teaching piano for over twenty years, with an emphasis on giving her students a broad understanding of music.
+In addition to her performing, Susan has been teaching piano for nearly thirty years, with an emphasis on giving her students a broad understanding of music.
 Her students learn both classical and contemporary styles, including training in classical performance, technique, theory, sight reading, aural skills, playing by ear and improvisation.

 She also assists other piano teachers in teaching improvisation and playing by ear, having given several lectures and workshops at conferences and various venues in Sydney, and giving individual lessons to other piano teachers.

-Susan is a regular lecturer at Sydney University’s Centre for Continuing Education and at WEA Sydney, where she teaches such courses as “A Beginner’s Guide to Classical Music” and “Classical Sampler.”
-She also occasionally gives guest lectures at other venues, including the Art Gallery of New South Wales, the Sydney Observatory, and the Jane Austen Society.
+Susan is a regular lecturer at Sydney University’s Centre for Continuing Education and at WEA Sydney, where she teaches such courses as “A Beginner’s Guide to Classical Music” and “Classical Genres.”
+She also occasionally gives guest lectures at other venues.

 Susan’s training includes a Bachelor of Arts (Communications) from the University of Technology, a Bachelor of Music from the University of New South Wales, and a Master of Music Studies (Studio Pedagogy) at the Sydney Conservatorium of Music.
 She has also achieved an A.Mus.A in Musicianship.
-Susan on the Councilof the Music Teachers’ Association of New South Wales.
+Susan is an Accredited Member of the Music Teachers’ Association of New South Wales.

 Susan has written and published the book, “Improvisation for Classically-Trained Pianists: How to Play from Chord Charts,” which has sold over two hundred copies.
 She also edited and composed for a book of Christian worship music, “Songs from Darling Street.”

-Susan is a Christian, and attends the Garrison Church at the Rocks in Sydney, where she plays piano and organ on Sunday mornings at 9:30 am.
-She also occasionally plays at other churches.
+Susan is a Christian, and attends St Luke’s Anglican Church in Enmore.
+She also sometimes plays piano and organ at weddings, funerals and services at other churches.

 “Make it your ambition to lead a quiet life, to mind your own business, and to work with your hands, just as we told you, so that your daily life may win the respect of outsiders and so that you will not be dependent on anybody.”